doingandlearning/advAngularAug2023/Exercises/03-weather-ux.md

 Develop a user-friendly weather application that fetches data from an external API using just basic Angular concepts and `ngModel`.
 This app will help you grasp the basics of data binding, component communication, and simple HTTP requests.

 ### Objectives:
-- Capture user input using `ngModel`.
+- Capture user input using `ngModel` or FormControl
 - Make HTTP requests to fetch data.
 - Display the fetched data.